richardschoen/howtostuff/ibmi_acs_odbcssl_linux_issue.md

 If this didn't solve your issue, then you probably have something different happening in your environment.

 ## Links
-ibm-iaccess for Linux ODBC Configuration
+ibm-iaccess for Linux ODBC Configuration.
 https://www.ibm.com/support/pages/ibm-iaccess-linux-odbc-configuration